 State Farm has a strong company reputation.
 J.D.
 Power ranked State Farm the 2nd best renters insurance company in its Customer Satisfaction Index for 2019, just three points behind American Family Insurance.
 With five power stars on the J.D.
 Power index, State Farm is only one of two insurance companies rated anywhere above average.
 And the BBB issued State Farm an A rating.

-The cost of renters insurance varies according to several factors, but State Farm is among the more affordable renters insurance providers.
-While their lower coverage packages aren’t as cheap as some other companies’, State Farm has very competitive higher-end coverage options, especially when customers take advantage of the ability to bundle their renters insurance with auto insurance.
-Getting a quote from them is the best way to know what State Farm renters insurance will cost for a particular renter.
-Their renters insurance quote process is very quick and easy.
+The cost of renters insurance varies according to several factors, but State Farm is among the more affordable providers.
+While their lower coverage packages aren’t as cheap as some other options on the market, State Farm has very competitive higher-end coverage options, especially when customers take advantage of the ability to bundle their renters insurance with auto insurance.
+Getting a quote from them is the best way to know what a State Farm policy will cost.
+Their quote process is very quick and easy.

 Allstate (Best for Apartments)

 Allstate is the second largest insurance provider in the United States.
 In addition to the stability and wide range of options typically expected from a large insurance company, Allstate has some of the best online resources among any renters insurance company.
-Because renters insurance is a fairly straightforward type of insurance, it’s the little things that set these companies apart.
-Capable of providing almost anything a renter could need, with excellent customer reviews and financial strength, the superior online experience, resources and myriad discounts available positions Allstate among the best choices for renters insurance in 2020.
+This, combined with excellent customer reviews, a superior online experience, and myriad discounts available, positions Allstate among the best choices for renters insurance.